How does my GSO elect new officers?

 How do I reserve rooms on campus?

-All room requests have to be entered into R25, UMBC’s Event Scheduling Database.
-To receive the password and login information, please contact the GSA Community Liaison at firstname.lastname@example.org.
-GSO Officers are responsible for requesting and cancelling rooms for their events.
+All room requests have to be entered into 25Live, UMBC’s Event Scheduling Database.
+Only current GSO Presidents and Vice Presidents will be given access to create events and reserve spaces.
+To receive access, please contact the GSA Community Liaison at email@example.com.
+These GSO Officers are responsible for requesting and cancelling rooms for their events.

 How do I order catered food?